 Step 4.
-Select your Bluetooth Sensor and wait for it to connect.
-After selecting your device, a connect screen will appear.
-Before clicking ‘Connect,’ MAKE SURE that your heart rate strap is being worn and that the sensor pads are moist and in contact with your chest.
-Once the connection has been made, you will be able to see your current heart rate or stats your device is reading on the display screen.
+Select the heart rate option.
+After selecting your device, a connected screen will appear.
+When connecting a heart rate monitor, MAKE SURE that your heart rate strap is being worn and that the sensor pads are moist and in contact with your chest before tapping ‘Connect.’
+Once the connection has been made, you will be able to see the stats your device is reading on the display screen.

 Step 6.
 Once heart rate is visible, return to the "Track Workout" screen and tap "Start Workout."
-You'll be able to tell your device is connected by the sensor icons for either heart rate, speed, cadence, etc. If you cannot see the stat that you want to connect to, customize your stats in order to view them.
+You'll be able to tell your device is connected by the sensor icon.
+If you want to change your display stats, you can customize your stats.

 Step 7.
 After ending your workout, you will see averages of your connected device stats.
 For further analysis of these numbers, make sure you have an MVP Membership.

 If you've followed the instructions above and are still unable to get your heart rate device to connect, please try the following:

 - From your phone's Settings, toggle Bluetooth off and then on again